Skiing in Italy: the top 5 resorts

 With 130 red runs, Sestriere offers endless choice for intermediate skiers

-Sestriere is reached within an hour from Turin airport and lies high up in Italy’s western Alps, near the French border.
-The resort offers 164km of local slopes for all levels, with steep terrain and off-piste for advanced skiers, numerous cruising reds for intermediates and excellent beginner slopes.
+Sestriere is reached within 1 hour from Turin airport and lies high up in Italy’s western Alps, near the French border.
+The resort offers 164 km of local slopes for all levels, with steep terrain and off-piste for advanced skiers, numerous cruising reds for intermediates and excellent beginner slopes.

-Sestriere regularly hosts major international ski championships such as the FIS Alpine Ski World Cup races.
-The resort is additionally part of the Milky Way (Italian:Vialattea), the largest ski area in western Italy, which extends from Italy into France.
+Sestriere regularly hosts major international ski championships, such as the FIS Alpine Ski World Cup races.
+The resort is additionally part of the Vialattea (Milky Way), the largest ski area in western Italy, which extends from Italy into France.

 Cortina d’Ampezzo: skiing in Italy with young kids